LambertLeong/LambertLeong.github.io/projects/thesis.md

   - MPI
   - C/C++

-summary: Title - "A Heuristic for Optimizing the Physical Layout and Network Topology of Integrated 3D Multi-chip Systems Under Temperature Constraints"
+summary: "A Heuristic for Optimizing the Physical Layout and Network Topology of Integrated 3D Multi-chip Systems Under Temperature Constraints"
 ---

 __Summary__